Cr0mb/How-To-PDANet/README.md

 - USB cable (for USB tethering)
 - A computer with internet access
 - A compatible operating system (Windows, macOS, Linux)
+- Correct OEM and ADB drivers for your specific phone model

 ## Installation